a16jenja/Simple-Rock-Paper-Scissor-Game/README.md

-# Simple-Rock-Paper-Scissor-Game
+# Simple Rock-Paper-Scissor Game

-Created with React
+A simple rock-paper-scissors game that was created with React.

+You can try it out here: https://a16jenja.github.io/RPS-Game/